LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 Let’s explore the code by starting with the source of the data our program is providing access to.

+.. admonition:: Warning

+   What follows is a deep-dive into the functionality of this codebase.
+In future assignments, you should plan to do your own exploration of the starter code.

 The Data File: ``jobs_data.csv``
 --------------------------------